 A day in the life

-Commercial Team – called to the Bar July 2012
+Commercial Team / Property Team – called to the Bar July 2014

-Property team – called to the Bar July 2011
+Commercial Team / Property Team – called to the Bar in 2015

 If you have any questions about applying for pupillage please address them to email@example.com